Sign in

 In The Hanging Garden

-Encompassing nearly an entire city block in the centre of Hobart, In The Hanging Garden is an extensive tiered beer garden and cultural precinct, with outdoor dining, bars, markets and live music.
-Enter the garden of earthly delights and get ready for all the good times to be had within its alfresco dining space, cascading with hanging plants and lighting.
-It's ready for all occasions, no matter the season.
+Spanning nearly an entire city block in the heart of Hobart, In The Hanging Garden is a vibrant tiered beer garden and cultural precinct featuring outdoor dining, bars, markets, and live music.
+Step into this garden of earthly delights, where good times await in a lush alfresco space adorned with hanging plants and twinkling lights, perfect for any occasion, year-round.

-Two onsite kitchens include Mother Mexico and Orzya, serving Mexican cantina specialities and pan-Asian delights, plus a variety of cocktails, beer, wine, and non-alcoholic drinks.
+With two onsite kitchens, Mother Mexico and Orzya, indulge in Mexican cantina specialties and pan-Asian delights, complemented by a fantastic selection of cocktails, beer, wine, and non-alcoholic drinks.

 112 Murray Street, Hobart